This page is also available in: Nederlands (Dutch)

-Personal relationships and camaraderie are essential for any team.
+Strong connections and camaraderie are essential for any team.
 It fosters a we-feeling.
 This feeling of belonging has a big impact on engagement in a remote team.

 On the opposite side, if the connections within the team are weak, it will result in a feeling of isolation and create a culture of individualisation.

-Make sure you connect team members on a regular basis, so that can exchange on a social and emotional basis.
+Make sure you connect team members on a regular basis, so that they can exchange on a social and emotional basis.

-These are some ideas to establish strong connections:
+Here are some ideas to establish strong connections: